PascalMinder/geoblock/readme.md

 ### Cache size `cachesize`
 Defines the max size of the [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (least recently used) cache.

+### Force monthly update `forcemonthlyupdate`
+Even if an IP stays in the cache for a period of a month (about 30 x 24 hours), it must be fetch again after a month.

 ### Countries
 A list of country codes from which connections to the service should be allowed